 Glenn: -don't even worry about it.

-Rob: Ricky Henderson-- Thanks for your permission, dad.
-Ricky permi--
+Rob: Rickey Henderson-- Thanks for your permission, dad.
+Rickey permi--

-Ricky Henderson-- Little known fact, Ricky Henderson, or maybe this is a widely known fact, I don't know.
+Rickey Henderson-- Little known fact, Rickey Henderson, or maybe this is a widely known fact, I don't know.
 Speaks of himself in the third person.

-Rob: So, Ricky does this and Ricky does that.
+Rob: So, Rickey does this and Rickey does that.

-Rob: Ricky does that.
-Ricky wants that.
-Ricky will be there.
-Ricky's here.
+Rob: Rickey does that.
+Rickey wants that.
+Rickey will be there.
+Rickey's here.

 Glenn: What is that?
 Is that when you become so, like, famous, or popular or-or loved that you also start separating yourself from- or, like, separating your persona from the real you?
 And, so, you start referring to yourself in the third person?